VMFormer: End-to-End Video Matting with Transformer: Experiments

 \textbf{Auxiliary Supervisions} Considering that queries could make predictions based on each level of the feature pyramids, we further compute losses on predictions of the lower resolution feature maps $F_2$ and $F_3$.
-Experiment results are shown in Table~\ref{tab:ablation}~(f) that extra supervisions from $F_2$ and $F_3$ are not improving performance.
+Experiment results are shown in Table~\ref{tab:ablation_super} that extra supervisions from $F_2$ and $F_3$ are not improving performance.
 To summarize, both adding auxiliary supervisions from more transformer decoder blocks and predictions of intermediate levels are not helpful to VMFormer.
-This conclusion is not aligned with observations from other vision transformers~\cite{carion2020end}\cite{wu2021seqformer}, we think it implies that prediction a single-channel alpha matte is relatively easy for transformer compared with instance-level recognition tasks.\\
+This conclusion is not aligned with observations from other vision transformers~\cite{carion2020end}\cite{wu2021seqformer}, we think it implies that prediction of a single-channel alpha matte is relatively easy for transformer compared with instance-level recognition tasks.

-\textbf{Backbone Network} We further add ResNet50 as backbone network to see if VMFormer could benefit from stronger backbones under the same training setting.
-In Table~\ref{tab:ablation}~(g), ResNet50 brings improvements on all metrics compared with MobilenetV3 backbone even without the large feature map predictions at $\frac{H}{2} \times \frac{W}{2}$.
-For ResNet50, the feature pyramids are built upon $\frac{H}{4} \times \frac{W}{4}$ to $\frac{H}{32} \times \frac{W}{32}$. \\

 \textbf{Temporal Modeling} To evaluate the effectiveness of temporal modeling module SFTM and LQTM, we train VMFormer without any temporal modeling in $3\times$ scheduler as a strong baseline for comparison.
-It shows that both SFTM and LQTM improves the performance even upon this strong baseline model in Table~\ref{tab:ablation}~(h).
+For SFTM, we evaluate both feature aggregation and recurrent aggregation as discussed in Section~\ref{sec:feature}, and recurrent aggregation shows better performance on all metrics compared to feature aggregation.
+We further evaluate self-attention and additive attention for LQTM as discussed in Section~\ref{sec:query}, and additive attention achieves better performance with lower computations.
+Ultimately, we adopt recurrent aggregation-based SFTM and additive attention-based LQTM for the VMFormer.
+Experiments show that the model benefits from both sides and achieves the best performance, as shown in Table~\ref{tab:ablation_temporal}.